Crab Rangoon

 • Dab some water on the outer edges of the wonton wrapper and fold the two ends of the wrapper together.
 Fold the other two ends to make a tiny parcel pictured below.
 Pinch to seal tight and make sure that there is no leakage.

 • Heat up a pot of oil for deep-frying and fry the rangoons until golden brown.
-Dish out with a strainer or slotted spoon, draining the excess oil by laying them on a dish lined with paper towels.
+Use a strainer or slotted spoon to dish them out, then drain the excess oil by placing them on a dish lined with paper towels.

 • Let them cool down a bit before serving them with sweet and sour sauce.